HungThinhNguyen27/crawl-news-api/README.md

 Authentication and authorization are implemented using JWT (JSON Web Tokens).
 To access protected API endpoints, include an Authorization header with the value Bearer <access_token>.
 The access token can be obtained by authenticating with valid credentials using the /login endpoint.

+## Contributing

+Contributions to NewsCrawlerAPI are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+Make sure to follow the existing code style and conventions.

+- Fork the repository.
+- Create a new branch: git checkout -b my-feature.
+- Make your changes and commit them: git commit -m 'Add new feature'.
+- Push to the branch: git push origin my-feature.
+- Submit a pull request.